seathasky/FF14-MAC_ModSupport/README.md

 Dalamud plugins not loading on launch?
 Restart your game and crossover.
 Sometimes this happens.
 (No known fix)<br><br>

-Setting up XIVlauncher/FF14 through Crossover 21 will only work on your unless you symlink.
+External hardrive?
+Setting up XIVlauncher/FF14 through Crossover 21 on an external harddrive will only work if you symlink.
 More info here: https://github.com/seathasky/FF14-MAC_ModSupport/issues/4 <br><br>

 Mods have been tested and working on latest Mac OS Catalina and Mac OS Big Sur.<br><br>